/

 For most shots with irons, the ball should be centered between your feet, while for a driver, the ball should be positioned closer to your lead foot.

-The golf swing is a fluid motion, but it’s made up of several key stages.
+The golf swing is a fluid motion, but it’s made up of multiple key stages that combine seamlessly.

 Here’s a breakdown: